Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: accept one offer on two separate properties /

+    CURRENT PLACE

+    BONUS: bookmark model, controller, routes

+    BONUS: make the bookmark functionality

+    BONUS: make 6 bookmarks with one account, 3 with another account, 3 with another account all on the same 6/3 properties

     BONUS: all properties bookmarked by the user

     BONUS: multiple photos with a forward and back buttons on the sides